-You can interfere with others' combats in several ways, including:

-Use a one-shot card.
-You could help another player by using a one-shot to strengthen his side.
-Of course, you can "accidentally" strengthen the monster with it, instead . . .
+You can interfere with others' combats in several ways: Use a one-shot item.
+You can help another player by playing a "usable once" card.
+Or you can play it to help the monster!

-Play a Monster Enhancer.
-These cards (usually) make a monster stronger . . . and give it more Treasure.
+Play a card to modify a monster.
+These cards (usually) make a monster stronger . . . and give it more treasure.
 You can play these either during your own combats or during someone else's combat.